dritter4/dritter4.github.io/about.md

 permalink: /about/
 ---

-I’m pursuing my master’s degree in city planning at the University of Utah with a focus on transportation planning.
-I joined the U as a graduate fellow with the Global Change & Sustainability Center and am working with Dr. Andy Hong through the [Healthy Aging & Resilient Places Lab](https://www.harp.utah.edu/) to study the relationship between pedestrian falls and the built environment.
-Additionally, I serve as vice president of [University of Utah Urbanists](https://www.instagram.com/uofuurbanists/), an APA-registered planning student organization.

-I’m especially excited about long-range transportation planning, multimodal travel, and spatial aspects of transportation systems.
-I’m interested in spatial and non-spatial data analysis, transportation modeling, and monitoring and evaluation.
+I'm an early career transportation planner with a passion for using spatial and non-spatial data to gain insights into how we move.
+I recently graduated from the University of Utah with my master's degree in city planning and I work for Foursquare ITP in Washington, D.C. as a transportation planner.
+I'm particularly interested in the spatial aspects of transportation systems and using data for mapping, analysis, and modeling.

 I have experience in the following tools:
-* Spatial: ArcGIS Pro, ArcPy, QGIS, Google Earth Pro
+* Spatial: ArcGIS Pro, QGIS, Google Earth Pro
-* Analytical: R, Python, Excel, SQL
+* Analytical: R, SQL, Python, Microsoft Excel
 * Travel Modeling: Synchro (basic), Cube (basic)
-* Visualization: PowerBI, Adobe Illustrator, Adobe InDesign (basic)
+* Visualization: Adobe Illustrator, PowerBI
 * Other: Qualtrics, Microsoft Office Suite

 ### Why this site?